lagillenwater/Context-Aware-Path-Probability/README.md

 ### Running the Initial Setup

-After setting up the environment, you'll need to create the hetmat data structure from Hetionet.
+After setting up the environment, run the necessary scripts to carry out the analyses.
 You can do this in two ways:

 #### Option 1: Interactive Jupyter Notebook